Storybound’s Services

 What’s Included:

-• Annotated comments on the first two chapters
+• Annotated comments on the first three chapters

 • Personalized quote for a Manuscript Eval or Developmental Edit